Parallel spinor flows on three-dimensional Cauchy hypersurfaces

 The outline of this paper is as follows.
-In Section \ref{sec:Spinors4d} we review the theory of parallel spinors in terms of parabolic pairs and we use it to characterize all standard Brinkmann space-times admitting parallel spinors.
+In Section \ref{sec:Spinors4d} we review the theory of parallel spinors in terms of parabolic pairs and we use it to characterize all standard Brinkmann space-times admitting parallel spinors, obtaining a global result in Proposition \ref{prop:standardBrinkmann} that seems to be new in the literature.
 Section \ref{sec:GlobhyperSpinors4d} is devoted to the description of parallel spinors on globally hyperbolic Lorentzian four-manifolds as parallel spinor flows on an appropriately chosen Cauchy surface.
-We prove the compatibility of the parallel spinor flow with the vacuum Einstein flow and we obtain the \emph{initial data} characterization of parallel spinors on Ricci flat Lorentzian four-manifolds.
+We prove the compatibility of the parallel spinor flow with the vacuum Einstein flow and we obtain an \emph{initial data} characterization of parallel spinors on Ricci flat Lorentzian four-manifolds.
 Finally, in Section \ref{sec:leftinvariantspinorflow} we classify all left-invariant parallel spinor flows on simply connected three-dimensional Lie groups and we elaborate on some of their properties.